richard-scryber/scryber.core/docs/overview/samples_reference.rst

 Empty Sample Test class
 ------------------------

-A basic set up for a sample test in a test class is
+A basic set up for a sample in a test class is

 .. code:: csharp